 Approximately $7900 plus twelve hours in-state UGA tuition and fees.
 The cost of the program covers room, most meals, study abroad insurance, Oxford fees, and associate membership at Keble College.
 Additional expenses include the cost of personal items and travel.
 Transient students are subject to an additional admission fee assessed by UGA Undergraduate Admissions.

 The SPIA at Oxford Spring Program is open to all majors!
 Students should provide a completed application form, two passport photos, and a refundable $600 application fee will be added to your UGA Student Account once the application has been received.
 Enrollment will be limited to 20 well-qualified students.
-Students are required to submit applications on or before Friday, October 10, 2014; applications will be accepted after this date only if all positions are not filled.
+Students are required to submit applications on or before Friday, October 10, 2014 (deadline has been extended !); applications will be accepted after this date only if all positions are not filled.
 Application forms and other information are available in the UGA at Oxford Office, 326A Park Hall or through a link on the UGA at Oxford homepage.